 The key process is ATP hydrolysis:

-• This forms ADP (Adenosine Diphosphate) and a free phosphate.
+This forms ADP, which stands for Adenosine Diphosphate, and a free phosphate.

 Real-Life Analogy